The year I turned 10 was 1972.

 “During these 10 years, I’ve had over 175 people work for my company.
 72 of you are here with me, and nearly half of you have spent more than 5 years in the company.
 Absolutely wonderful team I have!

 “I had a chance to create history.
 Not by just doing great campaigns that beat average response rates almost as a routine, but to see all our clients refer us to their friends and associates.
 Believe me, there is no bigger joy than being referred.”

 Those are positives of being a entrepreneur.
 Here are the two greatest difficulties entrepreneurs have to manage 24×7:

 1. The venture rarely works the way one expects it to.
 Mostly, it survives (barely), trudging along.
-But worse, it doesn’t get so bad that you may feel closing shop.
-On the other hand, it also keeps giving throwing enough highs to keep you going.
+But worse, it doesn’t get so bad that you may close shop.
+On the other hand, it also keeps throwing enough highs to keep you going.

 2. Spouse’s support.
 Without this, no business can ever survive.
 At least, mine wouldn’t have.

 With 10 years gone by, I’m now looking forward to the next 10.
 And hope like hell, I experience more highs than lows this time around! 🙂